kbclingen/Dioscoreavillosa/README.md

 The roots and leaves are drawn with an equal emphasis.
 From its representation, the reader understands that its medicinal qualities derive from the whole plant, not only what’s visible above ground.

 <param ve-image url="dv_codex2.jpg"
-       label="Dioscorea villosa as represented in the Badianus Manuscript." author="de Grado, Jacobo, 1552"
+       label="Dioscorea villosa represented in the Badianus Manuscript." author="de Grado, Jacobo, 1552"
        region="-147,179,737,624">